-The requirements of Statement No. 96 will be effective for financial statements for fiscal years beginning after June 15, 2022.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.

-GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32
+GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32